The causes of many chronic daily headaches aren't well-understood. True (primary) chronic daily headaches don't have an identifiable underlying cause.

 - Traumatic brain injury

-Many people who have frequent headaches are actually experiencing a rebound effect from taking pain medication too often.
-If you're taking pain medications — even over-the-counter analgesics — more than three days a week (or nine days a month), you're at risk of developing rebound headaches.
+This type of headache usually develops in people who have an episodic headache disorder, usually migraine or tension-type, and take too much pain medication.
+If you're taking pain medications — even over-the-counter analgesics — more than two days a week (or nine days a month), you're at risk of developing rebound headaches.

 - Halker RB, et al. Chronic daily headache: An evidence-based and systematic approach to a challenging problem.
 Neurology.
 2011;76:S37.

-- Headaches and CAM.
+- Headaches and complementary health approaches.
 National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/pain/headachefacts.htm.
-Accessed Dec.
-3, 2011.
+Accessed Jan.
+5, 2015.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.